Complete Guide to Camping in Yosemite National Park

 Valley Campground Praise: The Dyrt community consistently praises Upper Pines for its convenient location and well-maintained facilities, though frequently mentions the limited privacy between sites.
 North Pines earns high marks for riverfront sites and slightly more space, while Lower Pines receives praise for Half Dome views from select sites.

-High-Country Options: High-country options like White Wolf rank highly for scenic beauty and cooler temperatures, though reviews note the significant nighttime cold even in summer.
+High-Country Options: High-country options like White Wolf rank highly for cooler temperatures and access to less-traveled trails, though reviews note the significant nighttime cold even in summer.
+Tuolumne Meadows has returned to top-rated status following its 2026 reopening -- early reviews from The Dyrt community highlight the high-country setting and quick access to the Tuolumne River canyon.

 Budget-Conscious Options: Camp 4 receives praise from budget travelers and climbers for its unique social atmosphere and affordable per-person pricing structure.